amundae/FD-pres/PITCHME.md

 ### Things to Keep in Mind
 <img src="LIGHT.png" alt="light bulb" height="150" width="150">
 ---?image=BG.jpg
+### Things to Keep in Mind
 - <td><span style="font-size:0.6em">Camping is encouraged, bring your tent or RV and stay all night</span>
+- <td><span style="font-size:0.6em">No Alcohol or Firearms Onsite</span>
 - <td><span style="font-size:0.6em">Folks will be running security through the night, stay up and keep them company, and/or volunteer with Bruce KG6CI yourself</span> |
 - <td><span style="font-size:0.6em">There is no food prep onsite, food for potluck should be brought onsite ready to eat</span> |
 - <td><span style="font-size:0.6em">Additionally, try to have food setup on the tables by 5:30</span> |
-- <td><span style="font-size:0.6em">Headphones are not provided for the radios, you are encouraged to bring your own, though thet are not essential</span> |
+- <td><span style="font-size:0.6em">Headphones are not provided for the radios, you are encouraged to bring your own, though they are not essential</span> |
 - <td><span style="font-size:0.6em">Everyone needs to sign in when they come onsite</span> |
 ---?image=BG.jpg
+### Potluck
+A -- F Bring a Fruit or Veggie Dish
+G -- L Bring a Salad
+M -- R Bring a Dessert
+S -- Z Bring a Side Dish
+---?image=BG.jpg
 ### Volunteer
 <img src="PERSON.png" alt="Person Icon" height="150" width="150">
+---?image=BG.jpg
+### Volunteers are Still Needed in Three Areas
+- Setup on Friday
+- Security, talk to Bruce KG6CI
+- Teardown on Sunday
+---?image=BG.jpg
+### Setup/Teardown Activities
+* Loading trucks at storage unit and unloading trucks at Field Day site
+* Unloading tables and chairs to staging area until time to put up
+* Putting up the food tents
+* Putting up popup tents
+* Putting up lights and wires
+* Runing electrical cords for lighting
+* Putting up chairs and tables where needed
+* Putting up signs
+* Hanging banners
+---?image=BG.jpg
+### Safety
+- Designated Safety Officer is John Allen N9YQ
+- No access to th public in hazard zones
+- Clear zone aroud antennas and guy wires
+- Only Park and Camp in designated Areas